roman-milk/roman-milk.github.io/the-hard-bodys-continuing-education.md

  "Shut that dog up!" a neighbor yelled.
 Cori kept barking until Harris pinched her ass and she yelped as if someone had jerked her chain.
 She stopped barking, but Harris didn't stop pounding.
 He made sure she knew who the master was, dominating her ass with a powerful flurry of piston-like strokes that eventually climaxed in flood of cum.
 He splattered it all into the empty water dish while Cori turned around and offered to clean him with her mouth.
 He accepted the offer and then led her back to the patio.
 He turned on the patio light and sat the dish full of cum on the patio.

  "Drink up, bitch," he said, patting her head.
 Cori dipped her head to the dish and lapped at the pools of cum that had collected there, looking up at him each time she got a mouthful, showing it to him before she swallowed and went back for more.
-Report_Story #1